appyform/docs/page/ios-add-form-to-app.md

 ### Using UIWebView

-If you prefer to display our feedback form in your own custom view or UIViewController you can use a UIWebView like the codes below.
+If you prefer to display our form in your own custom view or view controller, you can use a UIWebView like the codes below.
 This is also how we coded FeedbackViewController,

     UIWebView *webView = [[UIWebView alloc] initWithFrame:self.view.frame];